christian-draeger/pact-example/README.md

 ### Publish

 #### the Broker
-In this Example we are using a broker to publish our contracts to.
+In this Example we are using a broker to host our contracts.
 For showcasing reasons we just start the Pact-Broker and a postgres database via docker-compose.
 In a real world scenario you probably want to run the broker permanently on a VM - so you should deploy it somewhere.
 But because this example is focusing on Pact itself we'll proceed using docker to quickly get a running Pact broker.